About the Certification

 - Measuring return on investment

-The cost of the Wellness Certification Course is $179 for members and $279 for non-members (Use promo code "FLIPFLOP" during checkout for 20% off.
-This discount expires on July 31.), which includes online instruction in three one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
+The cost of the Wellness Certification Course is $179 for members and $279 for non-members, which includes online instruction in three one-hour webinar modules, a final exam and continuing education credits (status by state and rules).
 Upon completion, the student will receive a certificate of completion as Wellness certified.

 The cost of this course is $179 for NAHU members and $279 for non-members.
 Certification as Wellness certified and continuing education credits (status by state and rules) will be provided following completion of the course and an online examination with a passing grade.
 This course is approved for three hours of continuing education for all states except CT, MA, MN, OH and TX.